Ringing (signal): Electrical circuits

-Video
+While either issue can be addressed with a series termination resistor, a resistor cannot simultaneously critically damp the response and perfectly match the impedance without losing some power on the series resistor, so a bypass capacitor may be preferred.

+Analog video

-In video circuits, electrical ringing causes closely spaced repeated ghosts of a vertical or diagonal edge where dark changes to light or vice versa, going from left to right.
-In a CRT the electron beam upon changing from dark to light or vice versa instead of changing quickly to the desired intensity and staying there, overshoots and undershoots a few times.
+In a cathode-ray tube (CRT) video circuit, electrical ringing causes closely spaced repeated ghosts of a vertical or diagonal edge where dark changes to light or vice versa, going from left to right, whereby the electron beam's intensity overshoots and undershoots the desired intensity there a few times instead of settling quickly.
 This bouncing could occur anywhere in the electronics or cabling and is often caused by or accentuated by a too high setting of the sharpness control.

-Audio
+Analog audio

 Ringing can affect audio equipment in a number of ways.
 Audio amplifiers can produce ringing depending on their design, although the transients that can produce such ringing rarely occur in audio signals.

 Transducers (i.e., microphones and loudspeakers) can also ring.
 Mechanical ringing is more of a problem with loudspeakers as the moving masses are larger and less easily damped, but unless extreme they are difficult to audibly identify.

-In digital audio, ringing can occur as a result of filters such as brickwall filters.
-Here, the ringing occurs before the transient as well as after.

 Signal processing

 In signal processing, "ringing" may refer to ringing artifacts: spurious signals near sharp transitions.
-These have a number of causes, and occur for instance in JPEG compression and as pre-echo in some audio compression.
+These have a number of causes, and occur for instance in JPEG compression and as pre-echo in some digital audio compression.

+Signals constructed as only a partial (not infinite) Fourier series of a function containing discontinuities (e.g. when applying a brickwall lowpass filter to a square wave) create a ringing error called the Gibbs phenomenon before and after each discontinuity.